Systematic Review on Learning-based Spectral CT: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{ince} Cormack and Hounsfield's Nobel prize-winning breakthrough, X-ray \ac{CT} is extensively used in medical applications and produces a huge number of gray-scale \ac{CT} images.
-However, these images are often insufficient to distinguish crucial differences between biological tissues.
+However, these images are often insufficient to distinguish crucial differences between biological tissues and contrast agents.
 From the perspective of physics, the X-ray spectrum from a medical device is polychromatic, and interactions between X-rays and biological tissues depend on the X-ray energy, which suggests the feasibility to obtain spectral, multi-energy, or true-color, \ac{CT} images.

-Over the past decade, spectral \ac{CT} has been rapidly developed as a new generation of \ac{CT} technology. \Ac{DECT} and \ac{PCCT} are the two main forms of spectral \ac{CT}. \Ac{DECT} is a method of acquiring two projection datasets at different energy levels.
-This approach can be used for material decomposition and quantification, as well as for beam hardening correction. \Ac{PCCT}, on the other hand, uses detectors that measure individual photons and their energy, promising significantly better performance with major improvements in energy resolution, spatial resolution and dose efficiency.
-Despite the intrinsic merits of spectral \ac{CT}, there are technical challenges already, being or yet to be addressed.
+Over the past decade, spectral \ac{CT} has been rapidly developed as a new generation of \ac{CT} technology. \Ac{DECT} and \ac{PCCT} are the two main forms of spectral \ac{CT}. \Ac{DECT} is a method of acquiring two projection datasets at different energy levels. \Ac{PCCT}, on the other hand, uses detectors that measure individual photons and their energy, promising significantly better performance with major improvements in energy resolution, spatial resolution and dose efficiency \cite{taguchi2013vision,taguchi2021photon}.
+Despite the intrinsic merits of spectral \ac{CT}, there are technical challenges already, being or yet to be addressed \cite{taguchi2022model,tai2023effects}.
 To meet these challenges, the solutions can be hardware-oriented, software-oriented, or hybrid.
-In this review, we cover all these aspects with an emphasis on imaging models and computational methods, which are of major interest for a majority of research groups in this field.

 Traditionally, \ac{CT} algorithms are grouped into two categories, which are analytic and iterative reconstruction respectively.
 A new category of \ac{CT} algorithms has recently emerged: \ac{AI}-inspired, learning-based or data-driven reconstruction.
-These algorithms are commonly implemented as deep \acp{NN}, which are iteratively trained and then used for inference in the feed-forward fashion just like a closed-form solution.
+These algorithms are commonly implemented as deep \acp{NN}, which are iteratively trained for image reconstruction and post-processing, and then used for inference in the feed-forward fashion just like a closed-form solution.

-By a Google Trends search, the public attention to deep learning exceeded that to medical imaging in 2016, which is when the first blueprint for the field of deep tomographic imaging was published \cite{wang2016perspective}. \Ac{AI} techniques, mainly machine learning and deep learning methods, have emerged as powerful tools to address these challenges of spectral \ac{CT} and improve its quality and performance in almost every step of the imaging process from data collection and calibration to image reconstruction and analysis \cite{wang2020deep}.